2016 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2016-S DCAM Shield Penny Value

-2016-S Shield Penny stands uniquely as San Francisco’s proof-only production with no circulation strikes, contrasting sharply with Philadelphia and Denver’s billions of business strikes that same year.
-The Deep Cameo designation features exceptional contrast between deeply frosted devices and mirror-like fields, creating a dramatic black-and-white appearance achievable only through specialized die preparation with sandblasted surfaces that produce the distinctive frosted finish.
+The 2016-S Shield Penny stands uniquely as San Francisco’s proof-only production with no circulation strikes, contrasting sharply with Philadelphia and Denver’s billions of business strikes that same year.
+The DCAM designation stands for Deep Cameo—this means the coin features exceptional contrast between deeply frosted devices (the raised design elements like Lincoln’s portrait) and mirror-like fields (the flat background areas), creating a dramatic black-and-white appearance achievable only through specialized die preparation.

 2016-S DCAM Shield Penny Price/Grade Chart